what is an accounting clerk?

 -

-Some of the duties of an accounting clerk include:
+work environment of an accounting clerk

 -